cds-snc/covid-alert-app/README.md

 #### Android

 - Android device with the ability to run the latest version of Google Play Services or Google Play Services Beta.
 Sign up for beta program here https://developers.google.com/android/guides/beta-program.
-- You also need a whitelisted APPLICATION_ID (usually in the form of `app.covidshield`) that will be used to published to Google Play.
-You could use Google Sample App for testing ``
-- You also need a whitelisted APPLICATION_ID (usually in the form of `app.covidshield`) that will be used to published to Google Play.
-You could use from [Google Sample App](https://github.com/google/exposure-notifications-android) for testing purposes `"com.google.android.apps.exposurenotification"`.
+- You also need a whitelisted APPLICATION_ID that will be used to publish to Google Play.
+You could use APPLICATION_ID from [Google Sample App](https://github.com/google/exposure-notifications-android) for testing purposes `"com.google.android.apps.exposurenotification"`.
 Go to [Environment config](https://github.com/CovidShield/mobile#3-environment-config) to see how to change APPLICATION_ID.

 #### 1. Check out the repository